Caregiver Support Line: 1 877 520 3267

 Barb knows first-hand what it’s like to juggle work, a young family and caregiving—she supported her family during her own mother’s fight with cancer.
 Barb is committed to influencing change to achieve recognition and support for family caregivers.

-Kate Landreth, Education & Learning Lead
+Kate Landreth, Education and Learning Lead (on leave)

 Stacey Dawes, Caregiver Engagement Lead